 “Organic bubbly juices are a holiday staple now in our house!” says our editor, Caitlin Shetterly.
 “The peach, pomegranate and pear are our favorites.”
 In fact, sparkling fermented drinks have become quite a trend over the past few years, donning a cocktail of healthy side effects minus the headache.
 And by chance, most are female-founded, making us think quite a bit about the role of alcohol in society.
-We’ve gathered our favorite options, tasted and approved by our editorial team, for you to ring in 2023 on a sober yet bubbly note!
-Santé! (or, like us, maybe you say…Mbappé!)
+We’ve gathered our favorite options, tasted and approved by our editorial team, for you to ring in 2024 on a sober yet bubbly note!
+Santé!

 So Jennie Paris 0% Alcohol Champagne